Coming up next, our final news roundup and information overload hour.

 How can you have a place like Massachusetts?

-You s we don't have one Republican in Congress.
+We don't have one Republican in Congress.

-And we've had Republican governors in Massachusetts, and the the corrupt Democrats there will not allow a Republican member of Congress.
+And we've had Republican governors in Massachusetts, and the corrupt Democrats there will not allow a Republican member of Congress.

 You've got to be kidding me.